yongjoo-classroom/spring2025-gshs-assignment-4-pagerank-with-pyspark-spring2025-gshs-assignment-4-pagerank-with-pyspar/README.md

 - **L(j)** is the number of outbound links of **j**.
 - **0.85** is the damping factor.

-Initial rank value of each node will be 1.
+Initial rank value of each node will be 1/N, where N is the number of nodes.

 ## Instructions
 1. Implement the function `compute_pagerank` in `pagerank.py`.